playlistseeker/playlistseeker/README.md

 ## Why I Built It

 I buy records when I can.
 I go to shows.
-But I still need digital files for mixing and for listening when I'm not at home.
-Spotify doesn't carry most of what I dig for.
+But I still need digital files for mixing and for listening when I’m not at home.
+Spotify doesn’t carry most of what I dig for.

 So the routine was: find tracks, save them, then spend the rest of the night doing repetitive searches.
 Building this was faster than doing that again for another 40-track playlist.